-Gretchen Vannice is a nutrition science and communications consultant for food, dietary supplement, and ingredient companies.
-She translates and applies research for product development, marketing, education, training, and regulatory affairs.
-Working with industry and academia, she has coordinated more than 20 clinical research trials in the US and Europe.
+Gretchen Vannice is a science and communications consultant.
+A health educator and registered dietitian nutritionist, she translates nutrition science for application by various audiences.
+She has also coordinated more than 20 clinical research trials in the US and Europe.

 Gretchen is the lead author of the position paper of the Academy of Nutrition and Dietetics on Dietary Fatty Acids for Healthy Adults.
-She was the first chairperson of the International Science Committee for the Global Organization of EPA and DHA Omega-3 (GOED).
-One of her greatest honors was being invited to present the first annual William E Connor, MD, Memorial Lecture at Oregon Health and Sciences University.
+Gretchen is a member of the Academy of Nutrition and Dietetics, has been a frequent speaker at state and national meetings, and is active in several dietetic practice groups.
+She presented the first annual William E Connor, MD, Memorial Lecture at Oregon Health and Sciences University.

-Gretchen is a registered dietitian nutritionist (RDN).
-She earned her Master of Science in Nutrition Science at San Jose State University and completed her research thesis at Stanford University Medical School.
+Gretchen earned her Masters of Science in Nutrition Science at San Jose State University and completed her research thesis on magnesium and bone mineral acquisition at Stanford University Medical School.
 Her Bachelor of Science & Arts degrees in Nutrition and Dietetics are from Oregon State University.

-Gretchen works as a Scientific and Health Communications consultant at the Office of Dietary Supplements (ODS), National Institutes of Health.
+Gretchen is currently a science and health communications consultant for ICF, a strategic consultant and communications company.
 She is passionate about improving public health in the US and around the globe.